-TGBA supports the Chapter LX Richard J. Meadows Memorial Scholarship program which honors the memory of Dick Meadows by recognizing the qualities of dedication, determination, scholarship and achievement that he so courageously demonstrated throughout his lifetime.
+TGBA supports the Richard J. Meadows Memorial Scholarship program which honors the memory of Dick Meadows by recognizing the qualities of dedication, determination, scholarship and achievement that he so courageously demonstrated throughout his lifetime.
 This program is designed to provide one-time scholarship grants annually for tuition and books for the pursuit of academic advancement or vocational enhancement.
 The number and amounts of awards, as well as the award recipients, are determined by a Scholarship Committee with the approval of the Chapter President and the Honorary Chairman of the Scholarship Committee.

-The Richard J. Meadows Scholarship Program is funded by the Richard J. Meadows Scholarship Fund, a separate account that derives its moneys through voluntary contributions from Chapter LX members, individual supporters, interested business and corporate contributors, and other fund raising activities as deemed appropriate by the Scholarship Committee and the President, Chapter LX.
+The Richard J. Meadows Scholarship Program is funded by the Richard J. Meadows Scholarship Fund, a separate account that derives its moneys through voluntary contributions from individual supporters, interested business and corporate contributors.
 Contributions to the fund are deductible for income tax purposes IAW IRC Sec 170 (c)(3).
-Chapter LX is exempt from federal income tax (as a non-profit corporation) under IRC Code Section 501 (c)(19).
+TGBA is exempt from federal income tax (as a non-profit corporation) under IRC Code Section 501 (c)(19).

 Applicants for award of the Richard J. Meadows Memorial Scholarship must be: